 For most users, you’ll want to program a simplex channel for your radio.
 Here’s how you can do it properly.

 - Step 1.
 On the radio, press the [VFO/MR] setting and press Frequency Mode.

 - Step 2.
 Press the [A/B] setting and select the A side.

 - The A-side is used to help program the channels on the radio.
 The Programming data on the B side will not be saved.

 - Step 3.
 Press on the [BAND] button to receive a frequency band.

 - Step 4.
-Then you have to disable the TDR (Dual Standby/Dual Watch)
+Disable the TDR (Dual Standby/Dual Watch)